Supreme Court will hear a case that could undo Capitol riot charge against hundreds, including Trump

 The court’s decision to weigh in on the obstruction charge could threaten the start of Trump’s trial, currently scheduled for March 4.
 The justices separately are considering whether to rule quickly on Trump’s claim that he can’t be prosecuted for actions taken within his role as president.
 A federal judge already has rejected that argument.

-A lawyer for Trump didn’t immediately return a message seeking comment on the supreme court’s decision to review the charge.

-The Supreme Court will hear arguments in March or April, with a decision expected by early summer.

-The obstruction charge, which carries up to 20 years behind bars, has been brought against more than 300 defendants and is among the most widely used felony charges brought in the massive federal prosecution following the deadly insurrection on Jan.
+The obstruction charge has been brought against more than 300 defendants in the massive federal prosecution following the deadly insurrection on Jan.
 6, 2021, when a mob of Trump supporters stormed the Capitol in a bid to keep Biden, a Democrat, from taking the White House.

-At least 152 people have been convicted at trial or pleaded guilty to obstructing an official proceeding, and at least 108 of them have been sentenced, according to an Associated Press review of court records.

-A lower court judge had dismissed the charge against Joseph Fischer, a former Pennsylvania police officer, and two other defendants, ruling it didn’t cover their conduct.
-The justices agreed to hear the appeal filed by lawyers for Fischer, who is facing a seven-count indictment for his actions on Jan.
-6, including the obstruction charge.
+A lower court judge had dismissed the charge against three defendants, ruling it didn’t cover their conduct.

-The other defendants are Edward Jacob Lang, of New York’s Hudson Valley, and Garret Miller, who has since pleaded guilty to other charges and was sentenced to 38 months in prison.
-Miller, who’s from the Dallas area, could still face prosecution on the obstruction charge.

 U.S. District Judge Carl Nichols found that prosecutors stretched the law beyond its scope to inappropriately apply it in these cases.
 Nichols ruled that a defendant must have taken “some action with respect to a document, record or other object” to obstruct an official proceeding under the law.